remkus/genesis-translations/readme.txt

 Or search for "Genesis Translations" via your plugins menu.

 == Frequently Asked Questions ==

+= Why is the plugin not translating my entire site? =

+This plugin translates the text strings of the Genesis Framework and ONLY those.
+So, this plugin does not translate your content (post / pages).

+= Why is the plugin not translating my Genesis Child Theme? =

+This plugin translates the text strings of the Genesis Framework and ONLY those.
+You'll most likely need translation files for your Genesis Child Theme.
+Send us an email at translations@studiopress.com and we'll do our best to help you on your way.

 = How can I see my language added to this plugin? =